About Ashley Josephine Zuberi

 “Yoga is a practice that asks us to look at ourselves and our lives so we can choose to live in alignment with our true values.
 The practice offers freedom, safety, and non-judgment to do this inner work.
 Embarking on this path is both an individual journey as well as a journey within our community and the world.”

 ~Ashley Josephine Zuberi

-I first found yoga on a DVD in high school.
-It took a few years before I dabbled in classes at the gym in college.
-Based on the recommendation of a friend, I started going to a studio, where I found an incredible community of like-minded healthy, interesting people.
-This community supported me physically, socially, and spiritually and changed the course of my life.
+Ashley first found yoga on a DVD.
+It took a few years before she started dabbling in classes at the gym.
+Based on the recommendation of a friend, she began attending a studio where she discovered an incredible community of like-minded healthy, interesting people.
+This community supported her physically, socially, and spiritually and changed the course of her life.

-On a daily basis I am inspired by those who choose to live their lives with purpose and integrity, those who refuse to sacrifice their values based on societal pressure, and those who choose love and joy over fear and hate.
-I look to modern life to inspire my teachings; our own life is our very best teacher.
+On a daily basis Ashley is inspired by those who choose to live their lives with purpose and integrity, those who refuse to sacrifice their values based on societal pressure, and those who choose love and joy over fear and hate.
+She looks to modern life to inspire her teachings; our own life is our very best teacher.

-I love, love, love teaching about yoga philosophy and my asana teaching is pretty alignment-focused.
-You might go a little slower in my classes, but I’ll still make you work hard.
-I use anatomical terms and Sanskrit, so although I have plenty of beginners in my classes, I don’t treat adults like children and I don’t like hand-holding.
-I’ll help you out, but I’ll also give you space to figure it out.
-I know you can do it.
+Ashley loves teaching about yoga philosophy and history.
+Her asana teaching skews toward alignment.
+You might go a little slower in her classes, but she’ll still make you work hard.
+She uses anatomical terms and Sanskrit but also takes the time to explain what she’s talking about.
+She doesn’t treat adults like children and isn’t a big fan of hand-holding.
+She’ll help you out, but also provide space for you to figure it out.

 To meet me in class, check out my class schedule.